 - In a small bowl, mash the avocados with the lime juice, shallot, salt and cilantro.
 Set aside.

-- Scoop guacamole onto a parchment-lined cookie sheet and freeze 3 hours or until hardened.
+- Scoop guacamole (we used a small ice cream scoop; it's about 2 tablespoons of guacamole) onto a parchment-lined cookie sheet and freeze 3 hours or until hardened.

 - Whisk the cassava flour and Primal Kitchen Avocado Oil together to create a wet batter.